Blog

 Metabolic Regulation

-When energy output is increased in a tissue, the cells in that tissue release gases like nitric oxide which serve to dilate blood vessels and enhance blood flow.
-Other by-products released in the process which increase dilation include adenosine, potassium, hydrogen ions, lactic acid and carbon dioxide.
+When energy output is increased in a tissue, the cells in that tissue release gases like nitric oxide, which serve to dilate blood vessels and enhance blood flow.
+Other by-products released in the process that increase dilation include adenosine, potassium, hydrogen ions, lactic acid, and carbon dioxide.
 This is why it is a common case that after working out or breaking a sweat, our blood vessels expand and rise to the surface of the skin.
 It also helps with letting off the extra heat generated in the process of increased energy production.

 Organ-Specific Autoregulation